 Get help with your decision

-If you’re still struggling with your courses and scheduling decisions, Arts Academic Advisors, like me, are available to help ensure your registration decisions align with your academic goals.
+If you’re feeling unsure about your schedule, Arts Academic Advisors are here to help.
+They can work with you to make sure your registration decisions align with your academic goals.

 For questions on the topics of tuition or finances, contact your Enrolment Services Advisor.